 You can actually buy Duff beer in Italy, right near the Leaning Tower of Pisa.
 It may or may not be bootlegged.

-To promote the movie, Burger King released a burger that was pretty much the same as the one on the movie, only with beef patties instead of pork ones.
+To promote the movie, Burger King released a burger that was pretty much the same as the Clogger in the movie, only with beef patties instead of pork ones.

 LA Dodgers' minor league farm team is called the Albuquerque Isotopes.
 And no, they weren't founded in New Mexico, they moved there.